Oticon vs. Starkey, Tested and Compared by an Audiologist

 Starkey and Oticon Hearing Aids

-Oticon and Starkey both offer a full range of hearing aids with styles ranging from invisible in canal (IIC) to behind the ear (BTE), along with a lineup of add-on equipment and features that include products like remote microphones, TV streamers, and smartphone apps.
+Oticon and Starkey both offer a full range of hearing aids with styles ranging from IIC to BTE, along with a lineup of add-on equipment and features that include products such as remote microphones, TV streamers and smartphone apps.

 Starkey Hearing Aids